 The connection between a sinner and his sin should be obvious when we consider that God punishes sinners in hell for their sin, not sin itself.
 Scripture expressly states that God hates sinners (e.g., Ps.
 5:5; 7:11; 11:5), and accordingly He pours out His wrath upon them: sin and sinner are connected.2 Our dispositions should be geared in the same way; we should not believe in such a gaping divide between sinners and sin.
 This is why David, as an inspired psalmist, can proclaim, “Do I not hate them, O LORD, who hate You?
 And do I not loathe those who rise up against You?
 I hate them with perfect hatred; I count them my enemies” (Ps.
 139:21-22).
 We are supposed to love our enemies (Matt.
 5:44), but hate God’s enemies.3 Hence the usual assertion of “hate the sin and love the sinner,” with its unqualified and unclarified meaning, is a cowardly denial of our obligation to hate God’s enemies.
 It necessitates total societal surrender to antichrists.
 It is a venomous exhortation.

 Our obligation to hate God’s enemies while loving our own enemies tends to result in a more complicated ethic, since these two categories can overlap and apply to the same people, requiring us to love people in some senses and hate the same people in different senses.
 In contrast, the ethical code of the sentimentalist will be that in all circumstances (unconditionally), we ought to be nice to others; in no circumstances should we refuse to be a doormat.
 But, of course, we can understand that ethical codes need to be neither simple nor simplistic.
 The ethical complexity introduced by a biblical conception of conditional love should help us to realize the splendor of God’s law, our feeble inability and unwillingness to keep it, and the perfection of our Savior to fulfill it in our stead.
-May His Spirit grant us the practical wisdom to discern when to dispense wrath and when to dispense grace.
+May His Spirit grant us the practical wisdom to discern how to manifest each disposition appropriately.

 The Centrality of Love in Christianity